supamii/ah-swagger-plugin/README.md

   name: 'myAction',
   summary: 'A simple summary of my action',
   description: 'A detailed description of my action.',
+  // optional, auto-detect; default param location for inputs defined in this
+  // action; available options: path, query, body, header
+  in: 'query',
   inputs: {
     // Each input parameter needs to be defined as a property, including input
     // parameters for routes.